 There are various theories about why some goats or dogs like to eat peyote buttons or why jaguars have been found chewing on ayahuasca vines.
 Some scientists believe animals and humans are biologically wired to seek psychedelic substances for the same reason.
 Evolutionary theorists suggest that small doses can boost the central nervous system and sharpen the senses in ways that offer an adaptive advantage for an individual (whether a human, deer, or moth) trying to survive in hostile environments.
 This idea is somewhat similar to Terence McKenna’s famous stoned ape theory about how we become human.
 Others put forward a less epic explanation and suggest that members of other species enjoy carnal and intoxicating pleasures just like we do.
 After all, animals have to keep themselves entertained when they’re not in fight or flight mode or busy reproducing.

 The wide occurrence of psychedelic use across human culture, past and present, is now an academic fact.
 Whether you like it or not, we are a “High Society”, as Mike Jay explains.
 There are many things that make humans special, but the prevalence of intoxication is not one of them.
 We share this planet with animals and are in debt to their High Kingdom.
 Humans discovered many important psychoactive substances—such as tea, iboga, coffee, fly agaric—after witnessing animals choosing to repeatedly eat the substances.
+So, let’s take a moment to honor some psychedelic animals and their yearnings for altering their state of consciousness.

 Goats on Psychedelic Mushrooms